Putin says Russia won't be intimidated over Crimea

 Kiev and its Western backers accuse Moscow of fanning violence in Ukraine and arming the rebels.
 Moscow denies the accusations and says it annexed Crimea only after the referendum showed most residents wanted it to become part of Russia.

-Earlier on Saturday, in a letter published by the Kremlin, Putin called for Russia's secret services to be improved to tackle "modern challenges and threats and the emergence of new destabilizing factors".
+Earlier on Saturday, in a letter published by the Kremlin, Putin called for Russia's secret services to be improved to tackle "modern challenges and threats and the emergence of new destabilising factors".

 The key tasks for Russia's secret operatives were to fight international terrorism and "any attempts of foreign special services to deal a blow to Russia (and) her political and economic interests," said Putin, himself a former KGB agent.